Updated March 31, 2026

 - Workers' compensation is required in New York for businesses with 1 or more employees, with exemptions noted for sole proprietors of one-person businesses and some ministers and clergy.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, so electronics store owners should be ready to show coverage documentation when renting retail space.
+- Most commercial leases in New York require proof of general liability coverage, so electronics store owners should be ready to show coverage documentation when renting retail space.

 - Commercial auto minimum liability in New York is $25,000/$50,000/$10,000 if a business uses vehicles for deliveries, supplier runs, or other covered business driving.